 Field trips during school hours are encouraged so long as they are related to and supplement the regular classroom curriculum.
-They must be properly supervised by the teacher and a group of parents.
-Before each trip, the parent must sign the required permission slip indicating permission given to include your child in the trip.
+They must be properly supervised by the teacher and potentially a group of approved volunteers.
+Before each trip, the parent may be asked to sign a more specific permission slip indicating permission given to include your child in the trip.
+General Field Trip permission is given when completing the Demographic Form for your child on the OneView Parent Portal prior to each school year.
 THERE MAY BE A NOMINAL FEE CONNECTED WITH THE TRIP.

-- ✤ A field trip is a PRIVILEGE, not a right of the student. - Students who show a continuous disregard for school rules will lose the privilege. - In the event that parents may be asked to drive, it is important to take students directly to and from the activity.
-No side trips (i.e. stopping for food) are permitted.

-- Any parent volunteers participating, must have completed the Diocesan Guidelines for School Volunteers. - A student is not permitted to sit in the front passenger side of a car with airbags. - Seat belts should be worn by all students. - If for some reason a child is not permitted to participate in a field trip, he/she must remain at school with assigned work under supervision of another staff person.
+- A field trip is a PRIVILEGE, not a right of the student. - Students who show a continuous disregard for school rules will lose the privilege. - In the event that parents may be asked to drive, it is important to take students directly to and from the activity.
+No side trips (i.e. stopping for food) are permitted. - Any parent volunteers participating, must have completed the Diocesan Guidelines for School Volunteers. - A student is not permitted to sit in the front passenger side of a car with airbags. - Seat belts should be worn by all students. - If for some reason a child is not permitted to participate in a field trip, he/she must remain at school with assigned work under supervision of another staff person.